AMARENDRA-EEDIGA/AMARENDRA-EEDIGA/README.md

-- 👋 Hello, I’m AMARENDRA.
+- Hello👋, I’m AMARENDRA.
-- 👀 I’m interested in Programming and🌱 currently diving into Python and Data Science, practicing SQL, and pursuing certification courses online to strengthen my skills.
+- I’m interested in Programming and🌱 currently diving into ODOO Development, QA automation, and Data Science, practicing SQL, and pursuing certification courses online to strengthen my skills.
 I'm dedicated to continuous learning and building a strong foundation in programming.
 - 🚀 Also I'm passionate about web development and love creating innovative projects.
 I'm currently looking to collaborate on projects related to full-stack development.
 - 💻 **Skills:** Java, MySQL for Database, Python for Data Science, HTML, CSS.